powebe/oTree/faq.md

 We have an active community on Google Groups [here](https://groups.google.com/forum/#!forum/otree).
 There are several posts per day usually.

-#### How many people are using oTree?

-We don't keep track of usage numbers, but about 500 people have are on the oTree mailing list.

 #### Can I hire someone to program my experiment for me?